msupply-foundation/msupply_docs/content/docs/catalogue/assets.md

 ### Viewing Asset List

-In the navigation panel, tap on 'Catalogue' > 'Assets' to show the asset list:
+In the navigation panel, tap on `Catalogue` > `Assets` to show the asset list

 ![Assets nav](/docs/catalogue/images/assets.png)

-You can see all the assets which are available in your store:
+Here you can see all the assets which are available in your store.

 The asset list is divided into 6 columns: